Here’s a free, quick and easy mini Christmas stocking knitting pattern you can knit flat with 2 straight needles.

 Watch the video below for a full step by step demo on seaming your knitted stocking.
 It’s a great way to try out mattress stitch, which is almost invisible and gives a really neat finish.
 Bonus: you can use it for ALL your knitting projects!

-Make a hanging loop for your mini stocking
+Knit a Hanging Loop for your mini stocking

-If you would like to hang your stockings on a Christmas tree or garland, it’s easy to knit or crochet a hanging loop.
+If you would like to hang your stockings on a Christmas tree or garland, here are 2 ways to knit a hanging loop.
 Alternatively, you could sew on some pretty ribbon or twine string.

-See my how to knit i-cord tutorial (including video demo) here, which has step by step instructions for knitting i-cord hanging loops for decorations.
+See my how to knit i-cord tutorial (including video demo) for a full step by step guide for knitting i-cord hanging loops for decorations.

 I hope you enjoy knitting some mini Christmas stockings.
 Please leave a comment below if you have any questions on the pattern.